scars2ax/px/README.md

 4. Start the server in development mode with `npm run start:dev`.

 You can also use `npm run start:dev:tsc` to enable project-wide type checking at the cost of slower startup times. `npm run type-check` can be used to run type checking without starting the server.

+## Claude tokenizer
+As Anthropic does not ship a NodeJS tokenizer, the server includes a small Python script that runs alongside the proxy to tokenize Claude requests.
+It is automatically started when the server is launched, but requires additional dependencies to be installed.
+If these dependencies are not installed, the server will not be able to accurately count the number of tokens in Claude requests but will still function normally otherwise.

+Note: On Windows, a Windows Firewall prompt may appear when the Claude tokenizer is started.
+This is normal and is caused by the Python process attempting to open a socket to communicate with the NodeJS server.
+You can safely allow the connection.

+#### Automatic installation
+This will create a venv and install the required dependencies.
+You still need to activate the venv when running the server, and you must have Python >= 3.8.0 installed.
+1. Install Python >= 3.8.0
+2. Run `npm run install:claude:unix` (Linux/Mac) or `npm run install:claude:win` (Windows)

+#### Manual installation
+1. Install Python >= 3.8.0
+2. Create a virtual environment in the `claude` directory with `python -m venv venv`
+3. Activate the virtual environment with `source venv/bin/activate` (Linux/Mac) or `.\venv\Scripts\activate` (PowerShell/Windows)
+4. Install dependencies with `pip install -r requirements.txt`
+5. Provided you have the virtual environment activated, the server will automatically start the tokenizer when it is launched.

+#### Deploying
+Refer to the reference Dockerfiles for examples on how to install the tokenizer.
+The Huggingface and Render Dockerfiles both include the tokenizer.